5 Tips to Start Moving Your Business Away From Social Media

 These tools aren’t new to Coschedule but the driving force behind using them has changed for me.
 It used to be about saving time.
 I could schedule posts across all my platforms and get analytics all at once, saving me loads of time.
 But now I can step away from my channels all together, and know that they’re in good hands because I will set myself up for a seamless transition in and out of the hands-on act of curating my content.

-While I step away from social media, I think I plan to focus on writing more blogs and the WordPress integration with Coschedule will make it a total breeze to publish those blogs without having to log on to my channels, keeping me blissfully free from scrolling.
+While I step away from social media, I think I plan to focus on writing more blogs and the Wordpress integration with Coschedule will make it a total breeze to publish those blogs without having to log on to my channels, keeping me blissfully free from scrolling.

 I’ve spent the past two years bragging on Coschedule and it’s amazing features and I still think its the top social media scheduling systems.
 But this year I appreciate it for another reason.
 Coschedule gives me flexibility and reassurance and addition to its features.
 And for that…I thank you Coschedule.